Scientia potentia est

 Remember when you were growing up with all of your big ideas?
 Did you ever get a to a point where you thought – this is it?!
 This is who I will be forever.
 I can never be more than what I am now.
 I will never be a writer.
 There are days I feel like this and I look back over my life to realize I did accomplish many things.

 My main priority after college was to find a good job.
 A job that payed decent enough to get an apartment, still pay my bills, and have some fun with my friends on the weekends.
 I loved my life in my mid 20s.
 I went out almost every weekend.
 I had great clothes and shoes to rock out.

 I fell into a slump after being unemployed for over a year.
 I worked temp job after temp job.
 It took a few years before I had another permanent full-time job.
-In the meantime, I wish I had saved.
+In the meantime, I wish I had saved more.
 I wished I had done a lot of things.
-I wish I had been more fiscally responsible in my mid 20s.
+I wish I had been more fiscally responsible prior to losing my job.
 I paid my bills but I didn’t save for a rainy day.
 I didn’t think rainy days were coming my way anytime soon.

 I wish I had taken time to do an internship or go back for my master’s degree.
 I was still young.
 I was under 30 with no husband or children.
 It could have been great.
 Yet, I didn’t do it.
 I got a certificate for medical coding and that is all.

 Now I am in my 30s.
 I rock out in my cool clothes and shoes about twice a month.
 Don’t ask me what I look like the rest of the time!
 Haha.
 I am way more frugal.
 Yet, have had better jobs with better pay.
 Saturday can come without me needing to be at the hottest bar or club.
 Sometimes I just enjoy lying on my couch with popcorn and …